Are you looking for the best kind of knife to use in the kitchen?

 As such, white steel is best used in kitchen duties that require finesse and attention to detail.
 It will carve effortlessly through with precision, but it also requires more regular resharpening as the knife’s razor-sharp edge will naturally dull more quickly.

-This makes it perfect as a day-to-day kitchen knife because you won’t have to constantly resharpen the blue steel knife’s edge.
+This makes it perfect as day-to-day kitchen cutlery like a kitchen knife because you won’t have to constantly resharpen the blue steel knife’s edge.
 It is also ideal for daily use because of its hardiness–simply put, it is much tougher to chip, snap, or otherwise damage a blue steel knife.

 Our Recommended White and Blue Steel Knife